FlavScents AInsights Entry for Caramel Dione (CAS: 13494-07-0)

 3. Natural Occurrence & Formation

-Caramel dione is not commonly found in nature but can be formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
-This reaction is responsible for the formation of many flavor compounds, including caramel dione, which contributes to the characteristic flavor of caramelized foods.
-Its formation through the Maillard reaction makes it relevant for "natural flavor" designations when derived from natural sources.
+Caramel dione is not typically found in nature but is formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the heating of foods.
+This reaction is responsible for the development of complex flavors and aromas in cooked foods, particularly those with a caramelized surface.
+As a result, caramel dione can be considered a natural flavor when derived from natural sources through controlled heating processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs